 Miniature/Toy Poodle Border Terrier Mix

-The Poodle is a favourite in hybrid breeding programs because of their non-shedding coat.
+This dog may have a miniature or toy Poodle parent, meaning the adult weight can range from 3 to 15 pounds.
+The average lifespan is 10 to 18 years.
+The Poodle is a favorite in hybrid breeding programs because of their non-shedding coat.
 However, along with that comes a lot more brushing to keep tangles from forming.

 Miniature Schnauzer Border Terrier Mix